amzn/style-dictionary/README.md

 ## Design tokens

 A design token is an attribute to describe something visually.
 It is atomic (it cannot be broken down further).
-Style properties have a name, a value, and optional attributes or metadata.
-The name of a token can be anything, but we have a proposed naming structure that works really well in the next section.
+Design tokens have a name, a value, and optional attributes or metadata.
+The name of a token can be anything, but we have a proposed naming structure that we find works really well in the next section.

 ### Category/Type/Item Structure

-While not exactly necessary, we feel this classification structure of style properties makes the most sense semantically.
-Style properties can be organized into a hierarchical tree structure with the top level, category, defining the primitive nature of the token.
+While not exactly necessary, we feel this classification structure of design tokens makes the most sense semantically.
+Design tokens can be organized into a hierarchical tree structure with the top level, category, defining the primitive nature of the token.
 For example, we have the color category and every token underneath is always a color.
 As you proceed down the tree to type, item, sub-item, and state, you get more specific about what that color is.
 Is it a background color, a text color, or a border color?
 What kind of text color is it?
 You get the point.
 Now you can structure your token json files like simple objects:

 ```
 {